 Some people, even veterinarians, believe that cats and dogs freak out during a full moon, like there’s some kind of lunar force that taps into your pet’s psyche.
 And studies do show an uptick in emergency room visits for cats and dogs during a full moon and in the days before and after.
 However, that’s probably not actually due to the moon.
 It’s been argued that there’s so much more illumination on evenings when the moon is full that pets tend to stay out later, frollicking in the moonlight—and potentially getting into trouble.

 Myth: The full moon has zero effect on your sleep

 Actually, a group of scientists in Switzerland were shocked when they discovered that adults do seem to get less rest during a full moon.
 In their study, they found that it took people about five minutes longer to fall to sleep, and they woke up 20 minutes sooner.
 They also spent 30 percent less time than normal in a state of deep sleep.
 The researchers haven’t yet figured that part out, but it might have something to do with “circalunar” rhythms—our natural daily cycles.
-Here are the signs you’re not getting enough deep sleep.
+This is what would happen if the moon disappeared.

 Myth: Kids get hyper during a full moon and won’t go to sleep

 There’s a widely held belief throughout many cultures that a full moon makes kids more active.
 But when scientists finally got around to testing this theory, they discovered that kids are always active—during a new moon, full moon, half moon, crescent moon or any moon that happens to be in the sky.
 Kids will bounce off the walls at bedtime and any old time.
 According to the researchers, sleep was “1 percent less during the full moon,” which is not “clinically meaningful.”